The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 For each camshaft, place open wrench (24mm combo wrench) on camshaft hex between cylinders 1 & 2 and turn camshaft counter clockwise to adjustment end position.

-Note: Rock camshaft back and forth to release bind and allow rotation.
+Avoid: Rock camshaft back and forth to release bind and allow rotation.

-Note: Camshafts should already be in fully retarded position.
+Ensure: Camshafts should already be in fully retarded position.

 Timing is wrong if bridge end is lifted from engine head more than .5mm.